 1 small onion

-- Beets, carrots and potatoes are water soluble vegetables.
-It means they leak minerals and vitamins into the water they are cooking in, which is often discarded.
-In order to preserve as much of a good stuff as possible, I prefer to cook my vegetables in an oven instead of boiling them in a pot.
-Wrap your vegetables in aluminum foil like this
+- Beets, carrots, and potatoes are water soluble vegetables.
+It means they leak minerals and vitamins into the cooking water (which is often discarded).
+In order to preserve as much of the good stuff as possible, I cook my vegetables in an oven instead of boiling them in a pot.
+Wrap your vegetables in aluminum foil like in the picture below and bake in the oven at 375F.

-- I have one bundle for three beets and the other one for baby carrots and potatoes.
-Bake it in the oven heated to 375F.
-I remove my carrots/potatoes bundle in 40 minutes, leaving everything else for a total of one hour.
-If you are using regular carrots then I would leave them in the oven for about 45 minutes.
-If you are using bigger beets, increase the cooking time.
-Beets are ready when fork can slide in without much resistance.
+- I have one aluminum foil bundle for the three beets and the other one for the baby carrots and potatoes.
+I remove my carrots/potatoes bundle in 40 minutes, leaving everything else in the oven for a total of one hour.
+If you are using regular carrots (not baby carrots), then I would leave them in the oven for about 50 minutes.
+If you are using bigger beets, increase the cooking time to 1hr 15 minutes.
+Beets are ready when a fork can slide in without much resistance.

 - Peel potatoes.
-You can also peel beets, if you wish, but I usually just cut the top and bottom off like on the pic below and keep the rest.
-Skin is full of nutrients and yumminess, so why throw it away.
+You can also peel beets if you wish, but I usually just cut the top and bottom off, as in the pic below, and keep the rest.
+The skin is full of nutrients and yumminess, so why throw it away.

-- Dice everything: beets, carrots, potatoes, onions, and pickles.
-I tried cutting them in squares and I tried cutting them in stripes, it tasted the same each time, so go with your personal style.
+- Here is the part my kids love.
+Dice everything: beets, carrots, potatoes, onions, and pickles.
+We tried cutting vegetables in squares, and we tried cutting them in stripes.
+We even tried cutting them in indefinable shapes, but the salad tasted the same each time.
+So whatever happens in your kitchen, it’s all good.

-- Throw it all together and add your oil.
-Most popular choice seems to be sunflower oil, but anything goes.
-I like to stir the salad until beets color all the ingredients bright red.
-You can decorate it with a bit of fresh herbs.
+- Drain the sauerkraut.
+Throw all the ingredients together and add your oil.
+The most popular choice in Russia is sunflower oil, but anything goes.
+I think flaxseed and pumpkin oils are a bit healthier.
+Stir the salad until the beets color all the ingredients bright red.
+You can decorate the salad with some fresh herbs.
 I like parsley and dill.

 Doesn’t Vinaigrette look lovely on a party table?